StateVoicesNational/Spoke/docs/HOWTO_DEVELOPMENT_LOCAL_SETUP.md

 6. See the [Admin](https://youtu.be/PTMykMX8gII) and [Texter](https://youtu.be/EqE1UDvKGco) demos to learn about how Spoke works.
 7. See [Getting Started with Development](#more-documentation) below.
 8. See [How to Run Tests](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO-run_tests.md)

+### SMS and Twilio in development

+For development, you can set `DEFAULT_SERVICE=fakeservice` to skip using an SMS provider (Twilio or Nexmo) and insert the message directly into the database.

+To simulate receiving a reply from a contact you can use the Send Replies utility: `http://localhost:3000/admin/1/campaigns/1/send-replies`, updating the app and campaign IDs as necessary.
+You can also include "autorespond" in the script message text, and an automatic reply will be generated (just for `fakeservice`!)

+If you need to use Twilio in development but with live keys, click [here](HOWTO_INTEGRATE_TWILIO.md) for instructions.
+When using instructions, please remember that references to NGROK urls should change to your Heroku app url.